juan-insuasti/insuasti-web/ui/content/blog/typescript-best-practices.md

 ---
-title: "TypeScript Best Practices for Large Applications"
+title: 'TypeScript Best Practices for Large Applications'
-date: "2025-01-05"
+date: '2025-01-05'
-author: "Juan Insuasti"
+author: 'Juan Insuasti'
-excerpt: "Discover advanced TypeScript patterns and practices that help maintain code quality in large-scale applications."
+excerpt: 'Discover advanced TypeScript patterns and practices that help maintain code quality in large-scale applications.'
-tags: ["ai-generated", "typescript", "best-practices", "architecture", "frontend"]
+tags: ['ai-generated', 'typescript', 'best-practices', 'architecture', 'frontend']
+# No publish field - this makes it a draft that won't be visible
 ---

 > This content was AI-generated for demonstration purposes, and may not reflect the author's true thoughts or opinions.